 A warranty is always a great thing to look for with a hunting boot.
 Not only does it give you a time period during which you can repair or exchange the boots if they happen to be faulty, but it shows that the manufacturer stands by their product and trusts it to last.

-Feet get cold easily, so hunting in cold winter weather requires special boots.
+There is nothing worse than cold feet, so hunting in cold weather requires special boots.
 In our experience, we've found that the Irish Setter Elk Tracker 860 is an ideal boot for keeping your feet warm, comfortable and supported.
 However, we also found a number of other boots good for specific cold-weather situations.

 Make sure you consider the conditions you'll be hunting in to find the best boot for you.